EBTLS/IN4010-12-AIT/README.md

 This is the repository for the Assignment of **TU Delft IN4010-12-AIT Course** (2020-2021 Q1-Q2).

-The **<u>Lecturers</u>** are Prof. Dr. C.M.
+**Lecturers**: Prof. Dr. C.M.
 Jonker and Dr. F.A.
 Oliehoek

-This **<u>course</u>** gives an overview of several topics of AI, such as decision theory, negotiating agents, machine learning, MDP and POMDP, Reinforcement Learning, Multi-Agent Reinforcement Learning and Game Theory ...
+**Content**: This course gives an overview of several topics of AI, such as decision theory, negotiating agents, machine learning, MDP and POMDP, Reinforcement Learning, Multi-Agent Reinforcement Learning and Game Theory ...

-There are three Assignments in this course.
+**Team Members**: Jiaxuan Zhang, Yiting Li, Yu Shen, Yi Yao

-Our **<u>Team Members</u>**: Jiaxuan Zhang, Yiting Li, Yu Shen, Yi Yao
+There are **three Assignments** in this course.

 ## Assignment 1